Archihub-App/archihub.github.io/src/content/docs/en/transcribe.md

 ### Using from the processing view

-Once restarted, access the ArchiHub interface and go to the processing tab.
+Once restarted, access the ArchiHUB interface and go to the processing tab.
 If the transcription plugin is not enabled, you must enable it from the settings tab and then restart the application with the commands indicated in the previous step.

 It is important that the [processing row](../nodos/#the-process-queues) required to execute plugin tasks has been started.